AndroxxTraxxon/pyDiscordBot/README.md

 ## Hot-Swapping Functions
 A core functionality of this bot is that its command set can be updated while the bot is still running. the command to do so is to write `.\sudo update` in the command line.
-This will trigger a `git fetch & git pull` by default (use ` --local` to just update with local changes) and reload the botFunctions
+This will trigger a `git fetch & git pull` by default (use `.\sudo update local` to just update with local changes) and reload the botFunctions